asabi/omnifocus2mindmap/README.md

 Note: This script does a curl request to a Lambda function on AWS that does the actuall conversion of the information into a mindmap (https://json.tomindmap.com).
 The Lambda does everything in memory and does not store any of the information.

+Note 2: The script assumes that all projects are at least one level deep in a folder, so any projects outside of folders will not show ...

 ```
 php ~/Documents/omnifocus2mindmap/of2mm.php
 ```